evoisec/ptee/README.md

 Get additional, Data Science Focused, performance testing workloads from https://github.com/evoisec/ptp

+Among the Performance Testing Workloads, this repo also contains innovative algorithm / method for RAPID Finding and Deleting of individual records or small groups of records from large Parquet (Impala) Tables/Files - those who know Parquet, Impala and Spark, know that such operation is NOT supported out of the box by any of these Hadoop Engines and Hadoop file format.
+This algo/job, besides for performance testing, can also be REUSED in ETL jobs implementing a broad range of well known Bsuiness Scenarios in a need for such functionality.

 Apache JMETER is used for Test Scenario Workflow Automation

 There is a lack of modern, business level tools for workload performance testing on Hadoop.
 Carried on by inertia, the majority